andrepolischuk/andrepolischuk.github.io/notes/how-to-load-spa-faster.md

 ### Tree shaking

-This feature uses for dead code elimination.
+This feature is used for dead code elimination.
 Tree shacking was implimented in many actual bundle tools such as a [webpack](https://github.com/webpack/webpack) or [rollup](https://github.com/rollup/rollup).
 Since 2 release webpack has [built-in support](https://webpack.js.org/guides/tree-shaking/) for ES2015 modules.

-We can reduce bundle size out of the box if we have an entry point and imported module having a few exports.
+If we have an entry point and imported module with some unused exports, we can reduce bundle size out of the box.

 **index.js**: